 This involves directly storing the goods correctly and securely at dedicated warehouses and then distributing them to their correct locations across the world using the right form of freight.
 Depending on where the goods need to go, this can be air, sea or land freight.

-Typically, goods will have tracking so the customer and the sender are able to accurately find out where the goods are and timelines for delivery.
+Typically, goods will be tracked so the customer and the sender are able to accurately find out where the goods are, and estimate timelines for delivery.
 All goods will need to be packaged correctly and come with the right documentation to ensure swift transportation.